-You must make sure, so far as is reasonably practicable, that you have a procedure to reduce the risk of asbestos exposure in an emergency.
+You must make sure, so far as is reasonably practicable, that you have a procedure to reduce the risk of asbestos exposure in an emergency (for example, after a fire or earthquake).
 This procedure must be recorded in your asbestos management plan.